lyw02/react-movies-app-assignment/README.md

 ### Features.
 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

++ Add actor details pages, listing actor's biography, information, images, and acted movies.
++ + The biography can be expanded or folded by clicking an button.
-+ In movie details page, a list of top billed cast id displayed, with actors' avatar, name, and character name.
++ In movie details pages, display a list of top billed cast actors, with actors' avatar, name, and character name.
 + Feature 2
 + Feature 3
 + etc